 Every person who joins a club or wishes to take part in a club activity (workout/practice/game etc.) must sign a Waiver of Liability and Risk before participating.
 These forms must be turned into the Club Sports Coordinator in the Simon Recreation Center within 24hrs that the participant joins the club.
+Specific sport club waivers are available from the Sport Club Coordinator, Julie Johnson, julianna.johnson.1@slu.edu or 314-977-7174.

-FAILURE TO HAVE THESE WAIVERS ON FILE FOR ALL PARTICIPANTS IN ANY CLUB ACTIVITES COULD LEAD TO EXPULSION OF ALL CLUB PROGRAMS AND/OR ACTIVITIES.
+FAILURE TO HAVE THESE WAIVERS ON FILE FOR ALL PARTICIPANTS IN ANY CLUB ACTIVITIES COULD JEOPARDIZE THE SPORT CLUB'S STATUS AS A STUDENT ORGANIZATION IN GOOD STANDING.